spkjess/assessment-backend-2019/README.md

 ## Goal

 Currently, if you run `npm start`, you will see an error since there are no definitions for Apollo Server.
-Your task is to create these definitions according to the requirements in [Test assignment](#test-assignment) and send the link to your fork of this repo once you're done.
+Your task is to create these definitions according to the requirements in [Test assignment](#test-assignment).

+When you are done with the test, please send a link to your repo to your recruiter.
+Thank you for your time and interest in Slate!

 ## Test assignment